NLog/NLog.github.io/_posts/2015-08-27-nlog-4-1-0-is-now-available.md

 -  Mapped Diagnostics Context (MDLC): Async version of Mapped Diagnostics Context  Allows for maintaining state across asynchronous tasks and call contexts.
-- The Mapped Diagnostics Contextt Layout renderer: `${mdlc}`
+- The Mapped Diagnostics Context Layout renderer: `${mdlc}`
 - Trace Activity Id Layout Renderer: `${activityid}` write the `System.Diagnostics` his trace correlation id.

 ###All events layout renderer: optional writing of caller information.
-The all events layout renderer introduced in NLog 4.0 was unexpecitly writing [caller information](https://msdn.microsoft.com/en-us/library/hh534540.aspx), like current method etc, to the targets.
+The all events layout renderer introduced in NLog 4.0 was unexpectedly writing [caller information](https://msdn.microsoft.com/en-us/library/hh534540.aspx), like current method etc, to the targets.
 This is now an option and disabled by default.

 For example: